Trending Topics

 • As older equipment continues to be phased out, newer machines come equipped with onboard sensors and monitoring tools.

 • New developments in Industry 4.0 including enhanced machine learning capabilities and integrated systems for real-time data analytics are making it possible for manufacturers to make strides in terms of predictive maintenance and process optimization.
+These advancements are no longer considered emerging innovations—they’re becoming the standard foundation for predictive maintenance and process optimization.

 2. Increased focus on sustainability and carbon neutrality